FREQUENTLY ASKED QUESTIONS

 HOW MANY PERFORMANCES ARE THERE?

 The band will have several mandatory performances.
-Some will be during school, but there will be a few Saturday parades, a parade on Memorial Day, and a Saturday evening trip to a Band Competition.
+Some will be during school, but there will be Football and Basketball games afterschool, a parade on Memorial Day, and a Saturday evening trip to a Band Competition.

 WHO ARE THE TEACHERS?